Trimbak15/fullstack_app/README.md

 💻 Core Coding & Development
 * npm i mongoose bcryptjs
-* npm i @types/bcryptjs : for all teh tyopes of the bcrypt
+* npm i @types/bcryptjs : for all teh types of the bcrypt